Models as Approximations II: A Model-Free Theory of Parametric Regression: A Reweighting Diagnostic for Well-Specification: Targets and Inferential Tools

-In fixed-$\X$ theories, which necessarily assume well-specification of the model, it is common currency that reweighting the data grants consistent estimation of parameters.
+{\bf Remark:} In fixed-$\X$ linear models theory, which assumes correct specification, it is known that reweighting the data with fixed weights grants unbiased estimation of coefficients.
 Translated to the current framework, this fact returns as a statement of invariance of well-specified functionals under $\Xvec$-dependent reweighting.

-Reweighting can be used to devise misspecification tests as described by White (1980a, Section~4) for linear OLS.
-The idea generalizes to arbitrary types of regression and regression functionals: One tests the null hypothesis that the difference $\Btheta(w_1(\Xvec) \P) - \Btheta(w_2(\Xvec) \P)$ vanishes for two $\xvec$-dependent weight functions, $w_1(\cdot)$ and $w_2(\cdot)$.
-Inference for such differences can be based on the non-parametric $\xy$ bootstrap (see Part~I, Section~8, as well as Section~\ref{sec:plugin-bootstrap} below).

-Generalizing the idea and using many --- possibly infinitely many --- weight functions provides a natural bridge from parametric to nonparametric regression, namely, by using reweighting functions that are ``running Parzen kernels'' as, for example, in local linear smoothing.
-The following are a few steps to describe the general idea of localizing regression functionals when the regressor space is $\Reals^p$: Let $\tw_\xvect(\xvec)$ be a family of Parzen kernels, each member centered in some sense at a location $\xvect$ in regressor space, an example being a Gaussian kernels $\tw_\xvect(\xvec) \sim \exp(-\|\xvec - \xvect\|^2/(2\sigma^2))$.
-Then $w_\xvect(\xvec) = \tw_\xvect(\xvec)/\E[w_\xvect(\Xvec)]$ is a weight function that is normalized for $\PofX$ at each~$\xvect$.
-Finally obtain the value of the regression functional localized at~$\xvect$:

-Two special cases: \begin{itemize} \itemsep 0.5em \item If $\Btheta(\P) = \E[Y]$, then $\xvect \mapsto \Btheta_\xvect(\P)$ is a regularized approximation to the response surface $\xvect \mapsto \E[Y|\Xvec\!=\!\xvect]$, the result of local averaging. \item If $\Bthetadot$ is the linear OLS functional, then $\Btheta_\xvect(\P)$ consists of a local intercept and local slopes at each location~$\xvect$, which we can think of as a regularized gradient.
-If we define $f(\xvect) := \Btheta_\xvect(\P)' \xvect$, then $f(\xvect)$ is a locally linear approximation to the response surface $\xvect \mapsto \E[Y|\Xvec\!=\!\xvect]$. \end{itemize} Estimating smooth functions and comparing them to linear ones has been a diagnostic idea for some time, and a particularly useful approach along these lines is by fitting additive models (Hastie and Tibshirani, 1990) .
-In the next subsection we will pursue a different diagnostic idea that stays closer to the regression functional of interest.